 But even as Sadhana hit her peak, during the making of Arzoo, a take off from the Hollywood classic, An Affair to Remember (1957), her thyroid problems worsened and her eyes, perhaps the most beautiful feature of her face, got affected.
 She was unceremoniously removed from major films like Around the World (1967) and Sangharsh (1968) co-starring Raj Kapoor and Dilip Kumar respectively.

 Undergoing treatment in Boston, she came back to films and some of them even were big successes – Inteqam (1969) and an adaptation of Fanny, Ek Phool Do Mali (1969), both with Sanjay Khan, but the earlier magic wand sparkle as missing.

 Ishq par Zor Nahin (1970), Aap Aye Bahar Aayee (1971), Dil Daulat Duniya (1972) all sank without a trace and though Geeta Mera Naam, which she also directed, somewhat succeeded, she realized it was time to gracefully withdraw.
-Her last lot of films were Amanat (1975) and Vandana (1975) though an old, old film Ulfat ki Nayi Manzilein was released in 1994!
+Her last lot of films were Amanat (1975), Vandana (1975) and Mahfil (1981).
+An old, old film Ulfat ki Nayi Manzilein, co-starring Raaj Kumar and Waheeda Rehman, released as late as 1994!
 She did however continue producing films and TV programmes with her filmmaker husband.

 Today a widow, Sadhana willfully avoids most publicity so that people remember her as she was in her heyday.